lsblakk/pystar/docs/webapp.rst

     This is a very simple view.

 #.
-Save the views.py file, then go to "/polls/" in your
+Save the views.py file, then go to http://127.0.0.1/polls/ in your
-    browser, and you should see your text.
+    browser, and you should see that text.

 #.
 RE-RUN YOUR TESTS.  **POP QUIZ**.
 Do more pass?